 Argentina does not require a visa for most nationalities visiting for tourism, which makes the entry process relatively simple.
 Under the new regulations, however, travelers must present proof of travel insurance for Argentina that meets the country’s medical coverage requirements.
 Acceptable proof may include a policy confirmation letter or digital documentation listing your name, coverage dates, and emergency medical benefits.

-Because many travelers enter Argentina visa-free, the sworn statement and proof of insurance have become the primary health-related documents reviewed at the border.
+Because many travelers enter Argentina visa-free, proof of insurance has become the primary health-related documents reviewed at the border.
 The sworn statement confirms the purpose of travel and attests that the visitor carries valid medical coverage, while the insurance certificate itself verifies the policy details needed to comply with the new rule.

 Your travel insurance for Argentina must include core medical protections that support you throughout your trip.
 Policies should cover general medical care, hospitalization, 24/7 emergency assistance, and medical transfer or evacuation if needed.
 Just as important, your coverage must remain valid for the entire length of your stay.
 Here’s a closer look at the key benefits required.